f4exb/sdrangel/ReadmeDeveloper.md

 ![SDRangel code map](./doc/img/SDRangelFlow.png)

 The existing receiving flow is represented with green boxes.
-The futrue Tx flow with red boxes.
+The future Tx flow with red boxes.
 Some classes and file paths in the Rx part were renamed to avoid collision with future Tx names in this case the old name appears below the present name in italics.

 <h3>Rx path</h3>